karakays/random-hexdump/README.rst

 random-hexdump
 =======

-A utility that randomly generates bytes and prints to standard output.
+A hexdump implementation. random-hexdump randomly produces bytes and prints it to the standard output.

 ---------------
 License